Shrewsbury Flaxmill Maltings

 - The change of use from flaxmill to maltings and the malting process

-The opening of the Shrewsbury Flaxmill visitor centre is the first phase of the project with Historic England working in partnership with Friends of the Flaxmill Maltings and Shropshire Council to secure the future of this historic site.
-A Heritage Lottery Fund grant will allow the second phase of restoration to go ahead.
+The opening of the Shrewsbury Flaxmill visitor centre is the first phase of an exciting project with Historic England working in partnership with Friends of the Flaxmill Maltings and Shropshire Council to restore this historic site and secure its future.
+A Heritage Lottery Fund grant is enabling the second phase of restoration to go ahead.
 Once completed, the buildings will provide a mixed use development with community, residential and commercial facilities.

 - 1 November to Easter, Saturdays only 10am to 4pm